AGSweeney/ESP32p4-EIP/FirmwareImages/README.md

 - Confirm Ethernet link comes up (logs show `ethernet_event: ETH_EVENT_LINK_UP`).
 - Verify DHCP/static IP configuration via CIP (TCP/IP Interface object attributes) or serial log.
+- **Access the Web Interface**: Open `http://<device-ip-address>` in a web browser to configure the sensor, view real-time status, or perform firmware updates.
 - Check VL53L1X sensor output in Input Assembly 100 via EtherNet/IP client.
   If all bytes remain zero and the console shows `VL53L1x initialization failed`, inspect sensor power/I²C wiring and reboot once corrected.
 - Toggle Output Assembly 150 bit 0 to drive the status LED on GPIO33.
+- **Test Modbus TCP**: Connect a Modbus client to port 502 to read sensor data from Input Registers 0-15 or write to Holding Registers 100-115.

+## Web Configuration Interface

+The firmware includes a built-in web server accessible at `http://<device-ip-address>` (port 80) that provides:

+- **Configuration Page**: Configure all VL53L1X sensor parameters (distance mode, timing budget, ROI settings, calibration values, thresholds, etc.) with persistence to NVS.
+- **Status Page**: Real-time sensor readings with an interactive distance-over-time chart.
+- **Firmware Update Page**: Upload new firmware images via the web browser for over-the-air updates.

+All configuration changes are validated and immediately applied to the sensor.
+See the main [README.md](../README.md) for detailed documentation on the web interface and API endpoints.

+## Modbus TCP Access

+The firmware includes a Modbus TCP server on port 502 that provides access to EtherNet/IP assembly data:

+- **Input Registers 0-15**: Read-only access to Input Assembly 100 (sensor data)
+- **Holding Registers 100-115**: Read-write access to Output Assembly 150
+- **Holding Registers 150-154**: Read-write access to Configuration Assembly 151

+The implementation automatically handles endianness conversion between little-endian (EtherNet/IP) and big-endian (Modbus) formats.
+See the main [README.md](../README.md) for detailed register mapping and example code.

+## OTA Firmware Updates

+Firmware updates can be performed over-the-air via the web interface:

+1. Navigate to the Firmware Update page (`http://<device-ip-address>/ota`)
+2. Select a `.bin` firmware file (max 2 MB)
+3. Click "Start Update" to upload and install the new firmware
+4. The device automatically reboots into the new firmware after successful upload

+The device includes automatic rollback protection: if the new firmware fails validation after reboot, it automatically reverts to the previous working version.

 For development builds, rebuild via `idf.py build` and copy the resulting `build/ESP32-P4-OpENerEIP.bin` into this folder if distribution to other